sys9317/Final_Project/final_paper.md

 ### What Could Go Right

+Spending more time manipulating the data, better identifying a capture variable than net activity, and even incoporating more data would all likely improve our RMSE.
+Nothing would work better than finding a way to account for van resupplies.

 An original idea we had for data collection was to use Capital Bike’s station API data, which keeps track in live time the actual bike count at every station in the DMV area.
 Having access to actual station numbers, and truly knowing how many bikes are there and how many slots are available, rather than using net activity as a proxy, would produce a much more accurate model.
+Furthermore, we would be able to identify when a mass of bikes are moved, and attribute that movement to van resupply activity, allowing us to try and account for it in the modeling process.

-However, Capital Bike does not store this information the way it does its rider history, and we would not be able to collect enough data in the allotted time to produce a robust model.
+Unfortunately, Capital Bike does not store this information the way it does its rider history, and we would not be able to collect enough data in the allotted time to produce a robust model.
 Perhaps with enough time, collecting enough API data would be possible, and the model making process could resume with station data rather than net activity.
 We predict this would yield more meaningful results.